-Members gain from new experiences through supported visits to schools and locations to extend their understanding of good practice; the chance to have a focussed dialogue and see ICT development in another context, the Leading Leaders Network is focused on supported the excellent deployment, management and use of technology in schools.
+Members gain from new experiences through supported visits to schools and other locations to extend their understanding of good practice; the chance to have a focussed dialogue and see ICT development in another context.
+The Leading Leaders Network is focused on supporting the excellent deployment, management and use of technology in schools.

-As a peer network, the network provides collaboration and contacts with other schools, the opportunity to share good practice, see what works (and what doesn’t), to share ideas as well as new technologies and see best practice in action.
-Acting as a catalyst for new ideas and new approaches that inform CPD and impact on Teaching and Learning, the Leading Leaders Network challenges what members see as ever decreasing circles of knowledge and support.
+As a peer network, we provide collaboration and contacts with other schools, the opportunity to share good practice, see what works (and what doesn’t), to share ideas as well as new technologies and see best practice in action.
+Acting as a catalyst for new ideas and new approaches that inform CPD and impact on Teaching and Learning, the Leading Leaders Network provides a solution to what our members see as otherwise decreasing circles of knowledge and support.

 What do members of Leading Leaders Network say?